-College faculty are entitled to use facilities of the College for personal activities provided the facilities are not reserved for another use, and the faculty member registers in advance with Human Resources.
+College faculty are entitled to use facilities of the College for personal activities provided the facilities are not reserved for another use, and the faculty member registers in advance with the Facilities/Maintenance

+Department.
 Use of facilities is subject to terms and conditions established by the College.
-For further information, contact Human Resources.
+For further information, contact the Facilities/Maintenance Department.

-2.16.3.3 Activity Pass
+2.16.3.3 Activity Admission